jina-ai/docs/chapters/traversal.md

 ## Matches

-In a neural search system (and traditional retrieval system), matches are the expected documents returned from the system given the user query.
-In Jina, `matches` could happen at the `root` level or any `chunk` level.
+In a neural search system (and traditional retrieval system), *matches* are the expected documents returned from the search index given the user query.
+In Jina, matches could happen at any level of the representation tree -- the root level or any chunk level.

-To fully understand the concept of `matches`, we introduce a new term, named `adjacency` (short for `a` in the diagram), which reflects the level of the document it is connected to.
+To fully understand the concept of matches, we introduce a new term, named *adjacency* (short for *a* in the diagram below).
+The adjacency reflects the level of the document it is connected to.

 **NOTE: granularity and adjacency apply to both chunks and matches.**